glebbash/nestjs-fireorm/README.md

 > Fireorm 🔥 is a tiny wrapper on top of firebase-admin that makes life easier when dealing with a
 > Firestore database.

-This module makes it easier when dealing with Firestore database when using Nest.js!
+This module makes it easier to deal with Firestore database when using Nest.js!

 **docs**: https://glebbash.github.io/nestjs-fireorm/